SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: SurgLaVi Dataset and Processing Pipeline

 where \(y^g_{ij}\) is the caption formed by concatenating all words within the segment, and \(x^g_{ij}\) is the corresponding video clip.

 The outputs are three multi-granular datasets of clip-caption pairs:

 This design offers two main benefits.
-First, it generates video–text pairs at multiple temporal scales: from broad workflow phases to individual surgical tasks, capturing progressively finer procedural detail.
+First, it generates video–text pairs at multiple temporal scales capturing progressively finer procedural detail.
 Second, it naturally augments the dataset by generating multiple segments from the same video, substantially increasing the diversity and quantity of clip–caption pairs without additional data collection.

 \